-This is one of the most common issues when hiring independent contractors, locally or internationally.
-There are certain criteria that need to be met in order for someone to be considered either an employee or a freelancer.
+This is one of the most common issues when hiring international contractors, locally or internationally.
+There is certain criteria defined by the IRS that needs to be met in order for someone to be considered for classifying employees and independent contractors.

-Determine the necessary tax withholding and reporting obligations, according to the IRS
+Determine the necessary tax withholding and reporting obligations

-Like we already mentioned, there is no obligation for withholding tax for your contractors, like you need to do with your employees, according to the labor laws of the United States, as well as US tax laws.
-For domestic independent contractors, and all about Form 1099-MISC and 1099-NEC, you can read more here.
+Like we already mentioned, there is no obligation for backup withholding for your foreign independent contractors, like you need to do with your employees.

-But what about hiring foreign contractors?
-Even without tax withholding, tax reporting is still necessary.
-If you are a US company, or a US person, paying a non-US citizen, you need to report that amount to the IRS using Form 1042 and 1042-S, Foreign Persons’ US Source Income Subject to Withholding.
-This is only necessary if your foreign contractor has US source income.
+Even without tax withholding, tax reporting is still necessary if the income foreign contracts made is US-sourced.
+If you are a US company paying international contractors, you need to report that amount to the IRS using Form 1042 and 1042-S, Foreign Persons’ US Source Income Subject to Withholding.
 IRS provides guidance in order to facilitate this determination, but we summarized it here.
-According to them, even if a foreign freelancer works for a US company, the income they receive isn't considered US source income, if their service is performed outside of the US.

 There is another possible option - your contractor is foreign, but they are working in the United States.
 If you want to avoid tax obligations, you need to meet certain conditions.
 Luckily, these conditions aren't too harsh.
 Firstly, the nonresident alien you hired can spend up to 90 days in the US during a tax year.
 Secondly, they need to have an office or any sort of place of business in a foreign country.
 And finally, the total amount they will be earning cannot exceed $ 3,000.